-Why Cyber Security should be taken seriously
+Why cyber security should be taken seriously

-But what exactly is Ransomware and how has it caused this amount of damage?
+What is Ransomware and how has it caused this amount of damage?

-Ransomware is a malicious piece of computer software which can enter a network from various methods, such as phishing a users login details, in the form of downloaded software and in 2020 can even be spread through social media.
-Due to all these different ways of attacks it is difficult to maintain a consistent anti-virus software across all devices and failing to keep virus databases up to date can also cause problems.
+Ransomware is a malicious piece of computer software which can enter a network from various methods, such as phishing a users login details, in the form of downloaded software and spread through social media.
+Due to all these different ways of attacks, it is difficult to maintain a consistent anti-virus software across all devices and failing to keep virus databases up to date can also cause problems.
 This is why user training is one of the most crucial steps in cyber security, even if it is only training to make a user suspicious and teaching them to check with their IT department first.
 This is a great idea to keep your business from becoming compromised.
 Ransomware seeks to encrypt all of a users files and folders and displaying a message only offering to decrypt the data if a sum of money is paid, often in untraceable sources such as bitcoin.
 This is always a bad idea as even if they do decrypt the files (unlikely) you are still vulnerable to the same attack occurring again and more money being requested.